 The Best Way to Survive Your Dublin Mayor's Court OVI Case

 While preparing yourself with this information can help you more effectively navigate the Dublin Mayor's Court process, the best way to survive your DUI/OVI case is to have an experienced attorney in your corner.
 You don't have to have all the answers.
-When you retain The Koffel Law Firm, that's what we are here for.
+When you retain Koffel Brininger Nesbitt, that's what we are here for.
 We have handled countless cases throughout Franklin County, including many in Dublin, and for our efforts have been recognized as Ohio's highest ranked DUI/OVI law firm.

 To learn more about how we can help you, call 614-675-4845 today for a confidential case consultation.